SamChou19815/website/packages/samlang/blog/2020-01-20-first-beta-version.md

 title: First Beta Version
 ---

-The first beta version of SAMLANG is released.
+The first beta version of samlang is released.
 The expression level language features are mostly fixed.
 Future versions will try to maintain backward-compatibility with best effort.

 Features considered for future versions include: